edgeimpulse/expert-projects/image-projects/nvidia-omniverse-replicator.md

 ---
 description: >-
-  Learn how to generate photorealistic images in Nvidia Omniverse Replicator and build an object detection model using Edge Impulse
+  Learn how to generate photorealistic images in Nvidia Omniverse Replicator and build an object detection model using Edge Impulse.
 ---

 # Creating Synthetic Data with Nvidia Omniverse Replicator